gianluparri03/cucinassistant/README.md

 The first version of CucinAssistant was written in Python (with Flask) and used MariaDB as its database; then, after some experiments, I've decided to rewrite it completely, and now it is written in Go and uses PostgreSQL and HTMX.

+You can look at the [releases tab](https://github.com/gianluparri03/cucinassistant/releases/) for the complete version list.

 > [!NOTE]
 > The new versioning system consists of a progressive number and a codename; the old releases may still contain the old version number, with a major and a minor number.

-You can look at the [releases tab](https://github.com/gianluparri03/cucinassistant/releases/) for the complete list.

 ## Credits and license